What Are The Different Types of Digital Marketing?

 Less Common – Television Advertising

-Example TV Ads
+Example Tv Ads

 Television is much the same as radio and can be considered digital for the same reasons.
 It's often even more expensive than radio, with the right spots taking millions of dollars to buy.
 That doesn't even consider the cost of producing a video advertisement.